scolapicchioni/blazor/Lab03/readme.md

 What some people in the community have done, is to create Blazor Components that already wrap those css classes for you, so another approach is to use those components instead of (or together with) the base css.

 If you check the [Awesome Blazor Repo](https://github.com/AdrienTorris/awesome-blazor#libraries--extensions) (which contains tons of links to Blazor resources), you can see that there are many ongoing projects.
-At the time of this writing, the first link under the extensions is to [MatBlazor](https://github.com/SamProf/MatBlazor), which implements the implement the [Google Material Design Guidelines](https://material.io/guidelines/)
+When I first wrote this lab, the first link under the extensions was to [MatBlazor](https://github.com/SamProf/MatBlazor), which implements the [Google Material Design Guidelines](https://material.io/guidelines/).
+The first place one year later has been taken by [Ant Design Blazor](https://github.com/ant-design-blazor/ant-design-blazor) since it has more stars on GitHub.
+I am going to keep the labs with MatBlazor since it has more downloads than AntBlazor, but feel free to try any framework you like.

-So what I'm going to do in my project is to use those components instead of Bootstrap.
+So what I'm going to do in my project is to use the `MatBlazor` components instead of Bootstrap.
 I'm not saying that it's the best choice, but it is a valid choice (there are [many](https://www.sitepoint.com/free-material-design-css-frameworks-compared/) different css framework around).

 According to its own [official git repo](https://github.com/SamProf/MatBlazor)